 You might be thinking that the subscription prices for both dating sites are high, but when you think about how much you can spend searching for a date in the real World, then dating online can actually save you money.
 The following video from eHarmony provides some great examples:

 Both sites work very differently from each other when it comes to helping you to find a partner.
-I’ll try to explain how they both work below:
+I’ll try to explain and compare how they both work below:

 How eHarmony Works

 eHarmony takes automated matchmaking to a whole new level.
 After you have registered on their site they’ll ask you to complete what they call their Personality Questionnaire.
 For this you’ll need a big mug of coffee and a packet of your favorite biscuits because there are over one hundred questions to get through!

 What kind of questions will they ask you?
 And what is the purpose?
 The questions asked are designed to find out more about you, your personality, your hobbies, your values, as well as the usual hair and eye color.
 The purpose being to match you with other members on their site who have similar personalities to yourself, as apparently on eHarmony opposites definitely don’t attract!

 Once you have completed the questionnaire you can’t go back and change it, so it really is in your best interests to answer honestly.